The vocabulary of degrowth: A roundtable debate

 In one sense then degrowth simply brings back the radical side of ecologism and renews and re-radicalises its vocabulary.
 But are we also offering something new in green thought?
 First of all, we make explicit that the limits to growth are not something external; it is a social demand – we want to limit growth.
 It’s not that growth is limited and we worry that capitalism might collapse.
 Limits in our theory are not coming from the outside, from a ‘nature out there’ that is running out of things.
 Of course we do take nature into account, we take non-human agency into account and we say we know there is climate change, we know that we are screwing up our planet, we know that we are producing unliveable environments.
 Precisely for all this, we call for limits, we want to limit collectively what we do and what to pursue and what not, and most importantly we want to create the social conditions that make it possible to limit what we do; discussing democratically what we want to limit and what not is the central question.

 The second novelty is that we want to reframe the environmental question and rather than start from claims of scarcity, i.e. that there is not enough, start from the premise of abundance.
 This might seem paradoxical as the idea that there is not enough is so ingrained in environmentalism.
 We argue instead, alongside radical anthropologists, that there has always been enough.
 We do not have to wait for some never arriving future when we will have developed the forces to production to a level that will provide us with enough.
 Indeed, most civilizations apart from the capitalist one had a sense that they had more than enough for what they need.
 If you read ancient Greek philosophy, you will find this everywhere.
 If you read about ethnographies of indigenous civilizations, you find the same philosophy.
-People that they seem poor from the Westerner gaze, they thought they had enough.
+People who seem poor from the Westerner’s gaze, they thought they had enough.
 Most civilizations did not have a word for scarcity as a universal condition, nor did they consider growth in production or consumption a goal worth pursuing.
 The idea was that there is enough to live a good life, as long as ends are limited within what is generously made available by nature.
 This is the premise with which we start the epilogue of our book.

 A little bit more controversially, we throw in this epilogue the idea of ‘depense’.
 This departs from the idea that the economic problem is not a problem of scarcity, but of excess.
 Societies will produce a surplus, over and above what is necessary for mere reproduction.
 And the political question is what we do with this surplus.
 Are we using it to build pyramids, churches and prisons?
 Are we reinvesting it for more growth and more surplus?
 Or do we use it for collective festivities, expending the surplus collectively and creating society and meaning along the way? – that’s our proposal.
 In a way it’s a utopian proposal, but I think the point is not in the specifics ‘ok, how exactly do we do it, are we going to spend the surplus here or there?’.
 It is in shifting the minds and the imaginaries, especially of ecologists and economists, from one that sees ever-present scarcity and is constantly preoccupied with things running out to one of ‘we already have enough’, the question becoming how we can constrain our ends and redistribute resources so that everyone can live well with enough.
 Ok, I will leave it here.